Skip to content

 After decades of exploring Death Valley, I’ve come to the conclusion that winter is overall the best season to visit Death Valley for photography, as I describe here: “The Advantages of Winter Light.”
 In recent years visiting during this time, we’ve enjoyed stunning weather and conditions for landscape photography, low crowds for untracked landscapes, sometimes Badwater flooded for weeks, low angle sunlight to enhance foreground textures, moderate temperatures, and low off-season lodging rates.
 It’s amazing to be in a major national park in a peak photography season, while being able to dial the clock back decades on the crowds!

-For 2024 we’ll build upon our experiences in prior years.
 We’ll likely have snow-capped mountains in many compositions, and we may be able to visit Joshua trees in the snow.
 Winter light is a particularly good time for black and white photography.
-We’ll host multiple post-processing sessions to cover both color landscape photography and black and white.
+We’ll host multiple post-processing sessions to cover color landscape photography, high quality black and white conversions, and dark sky night/meteor shower photography.

-The moon will be in the sky in the evenings.
-Since it is fully dark shortly after 6pm in December, we’ll consider a moonlit night shoot or two.
-While the peak night of the Geminid meteor shower will have interference from the moon all night in 2024, there is a solar maximum of sun activity this year, so airglow has been stunning in many of our night shots.
-We even captured aurora borealis multiple times in 2023 and 2024 nearby in Nevada, and in May and August 2024 some of the best aurora borealis events in 20 years were visible down to Death Valley!
-We’ll monitor space weather for opportunities during the workshop.
+If we’re lucky, airglow has often been stunning in many of our recent night shots.
+Hopefully we’ll get a little aurora-green airglow, possible some red.
+We even captured aurora borealis multiple times in 2023, 2024 and 2025 nearby in California and Nevada, and in May and August 2024 some of the best aurora borealis events in 20 years were visible down to Death Valley!
+We monitor space weather for any opportunities that may arise during the workshop.

-Last year (2023) we even had extensive wildflowers in Panamint Valley in December!
+In 2023 we even had extensive wildflowers in Panamint Valley in December from a heavy monsoon rain in August.
 In 2013 another valley in Death Valley National Park had wildflowers in November.
-We track late summer and fall storms to anticipate when and where wildflowers will occur.
+We track late summer and fall storms to anticipate when and where wildflowers will occur, and we’ll watch to see if the September 2025 heavy rain that closed many backcountry roads throughout the park could give us some pockets of early winter wildflowers.

 See why we like returning to Death Valley in winter again and again: